evykassirer/notes/cs241/class_notes.md

 	 	pop registers
 	 	return

-***Parameter/Result Passing***
+###Parameter/Result Passing

-The easiest option is to pass/erturn parameters via registers.
+- The easiest option is to pass/return parameters via registers.
-However, this makes it complicated with respect to figuring out where registers/paramters are.
+- However, this makes it complicated with respect to figuring out where registers/paramters are.
-If this is done, the procedure writer MUST document their code so that the client knows which registers will be passed backwards and forwards.
+- If this is done, the procedure writer MUST document their code so that the client knows which registers will be passed backwards and forwards.
-The largest problem is that there are only 32 registers.
+- The largest problem is that there are only 32 registers.
 A better option push parameters onto the stack.
 This also requires documentation.

-***Full Code Example***
-We will write a function which will sum the first n numbers.
+Full Code Example - We will write a function which will sum the first n numbers.

 	; sum 1 to N - adds the numbers 1..N
 	; Registers
 	; 	$1 - working (i)
 	;   $2 - input, the value of N
 	;   $3 - output
 	sum1toN:
 	sw $1, -4($30)
 	sw $2, -8($30)
 	lis $1